610 W Horatio St, Suite 5, Tampa, Florida 33606

 Arriving at a fair allocation of marital assets is often trickier than it seems.
 While monetary holdings and debts might be easily divisible, assets such as retirement accounts, business shares and investments can create problems.
 If necessary, we bring in appraisers and other professionals to develop a true evaluation of a marital estate’s value.
 Once the accurate value of the assets are determined, we can help you achieve an equitable distribution of the assets and liabilities through settlement or courtroom advocacy.

-The Law Offices of Patricia Palma, P.A. advises Tampa Bay clients on property distribution and other aspects of Florida divorce law.
+The Palma Family Law, P.A. advises Tampa Bay clients on property distribution and other aspects of Florida divorce law.
 Please call (813) 258-3211 or contact us online to make an appointment at our Tampa office.